Article written by the team at Vital Choice.

 The results showed that cancer rates were lower in people with higher vitamin D levels, and women who had vitamin D levels of 40 ng/mL or higher were 67% less likely to develop cancer, versus women whose vitamin D levels fell below 20 ng/mL.

 The anti-sun position taken by some dermatologists — who fear that excess sun exposure causes skin cancer — ignores the ample, fast-growing evidence that the vitamin D produced by greater sun exposure helps prevent many common cancers.
 Some dermatologists are now persuaded that the anti-cancer benefits of sun outweigh the cancer-promoting risks.
-That tide began to turn more than 10 years ago when the Associated Press published this quote from Allan Halpern, M.D., Chief dermatologist at Memorial Sloan-Kettering Cancer Center: “I find the evidence to be mounting and increasingly compelling.”
+That tide began to turn more than 10 years ago when the Associated Press published this quote from Allan Halpern, M.D., Chief dermatologist at Memorial Sloan-Kettering Cancer Center: “I find the evidence [that the benefits of sun outweigh the risks] to be mounting and increasingly compelling.”

 Of course, you should keep your complexion in mind — people with fair skin have less protection — and avoid sunburn, which signals possible DNA damage in deeper layers of the skin.
 And when picking a sunscreen, choose a high SPF factor product — e.g., SPF 30 or higher — that protects against both UVA and UVB rays.

 Low levels of vitamin D have been shown to be associated with dementia risk.
 For example, a 17-year Finnish study involving 5,010 men and women — whose brains were healthy at the outset — found that those with higher vitamin D levels were much less likely to have developed dementia by its conclusion.